-1 than this [act], an institution may delegate to an external agent the management and investment 2 of an institutional fund to the extent that an institution could prudently delegate under the 3 circumstances.
-An institution shall act in good faith, with the care that an ordinarily prudent 4 person in a like position would exercise under similar circumstances, in: 5 (1) selecting an agent; 6 (2) establishing the scope and terms of the delegation, consistent with the 7 purposes of the institution and the institutional fund; and 8 (3) periodically reviewing the agent's actions in order to monitor the 9 agent's performance and compliance with the scope and terms of the delegation.
-10 (b) In performing a delegated function, an agent owes a duty to the institution to 11 exercise reasonable care to comply with the scope and terms of the delegation.
-12 (c) An institution that complies with subsection (a) is not liable for the decisions 13 or actions of an agent to which the function was delegated.
-14 (d) By accepting delegation of a management or investment function from an 15 institution that is subject to the laws of this state, an agent submits to the jurisdiction of the 16 courts of this state in all proceedings arising from the delegation.
-17 (e) An institution may delegate to committees, officers, or employees of the 18 institution as authorized by law other than this [act].]
-19 Preliminary Comment 20 21 22 23 24 25 The prudent investor standard in Section 4 depends on the power to delegate.
+1 (2) establishing the scope and terms of the delegation, consistent with the 2 purposes of the institution and the institutional fund; and 3 (3) periodically reviewing the agent's actions in order to monitor the 4 agent's performance and compliance with the scope and terms of the delegation.
+5 (b) In performing a delegated function, an agent owes a duty to the institution to 6 exercise reasonable care to comply with the scope and terms of the delegation.
+7 (c) An institution that complies with subsection (a) is not liable for the decisions 8 or actions of an agent to which the function was delegated.
+9 (d) By accepting delegation of a management or investment function from an 10 institution that is subject to the laws of this state, an agent submits to the jurisdiction of the 11 courts of this state in all proceedings arising from the delegation.
+12 (e) An institution may delegate to committees, officers, or employees of the 13 institution as authorized by law other than this [act].]
+14 Preliminary Comment 15 16 17 18 19 20 21 22 23 24 25 26 The prudent investor standard in Section 4 depends on the power to delegate.
 For many investment forms, prudence dictates diversification and diversification may best be accomplished through pooling investment vehicles which require delegation.
 The Drafting Committee decided to put Section 5 in brackets because many states may already provide delegation authority through other statutes.
-If other delegation authority exists, then an enacting state should enact

-UMIFA (200-) without Section 5.
+If other delegation authority exists, then an enacting state should enact UMIFA (200-) without Section 5.
 Enacting delegation rules that duplicate existing rules could be confusing and could potentially create conflicts.
 For charitable trusts, UPIA provides the same delegation rules as those in Section 5.
 For nonprofit corporations, nonprofit corporation statutes may provide these rules.
 A state enacting UMIFA (200-) must be certain that its laws authorize delegation, either through other statutes or by enacting Section 5.

-Section 5 incorporates the delegation rule found in UPIA § 9, updating the delegation rules in UMIFA (1972) § 5.
+27 28 29 30 31 32 Section 5 incorporates the delegation rule found in UPIA § 9, updating the delegation rules in UMIFA (1972) § 5.
 Section 5 permits the decision makers in an institution to delegate management and investment functions to external agents if the decision makers exercise reasonable skill, care, and caution in selecting the agent, defining the scope of the delegation and reviewing the performance of the agent.
 Decision makers cannot delegate the authority to make decisions concerning expenditures and can only delegate management and investment functions.

 Subsection (c) protects decision makers who comply with the requirement for proper delegation from liability for actions or decisions of the agents.